ENGINEERING & MANUFACTURING 2025+

 Greg King is the Global Sector Head, Engineering & Manufacturing – Heavy Equipment for DHL Industrial Projects.
 In this role, he is responsible for strengthening DHL’s presence in project management including OOG and heavy lift management for projects within the industrial equipment, construction equipment, power stations, transformers, transport, and aerospace industries.

 "We will operate in geographies we do not operate in today.
 I believe that Africa and Central Asia are the next places for farming.
 Africa might also be the next big thing for construction.”
-The centre of economic gravity is continuing to shift east, mainly fuelled by the growth of eastern economies.
+The center of economic gravity is continuing to shift east, mainly fuelled by the growth of eastern economies.
 Numerous E&M companies have already moved large elements of production eastwards, profiting from lower wages and lower production costs.
 More importantly, these developing countries of the east are gaining significance as valuable regions for sales.

-Currently, our E&M customers agree that the BRIC countries will, for the most part, remain at the centre of their attention.
+Currently, our E&M customers agree that the BRIC countries will, for the most part, remain at the center of their attention.
 In addition, they are starting to look beyond BRIC.
 Many report exploring available opportunities in new emerging countries such as Mexico, Indonesia, Nigeria, and Turkey.
 To succeed in these new markets and meet new local needs, these companies will require access to local R&D, production, and assembling facilities, and will need to establish regional supply chains.
 As a result of these shifts, E&M markets are likely to become geographically fragmented as the number of markets and sub-markets grows.

-Customisation and Convergence of B2B and B2C
+Customization and Convergence of B2B and B2C

 Executive Vice President Sales Global / Europe